stzimas/stzimas.github.io/_pages/about.md

 Funding
 =
+* **2024** Contract, Research Committee, University of Ioannina, Greece
+  - Project: **THEMIS: Modeling, Measuring and Mitigating Bias in Online Information Platforms**, cofunded by Greece and the European Union
+* **2024** Travel Grant, Computer Science Institute, Charles University and Department of Mathematics, University of West Bohemia
 * **2023** Travel Grant, Algorithms and Complexity Department, Max Planck Institute for Informatics (**MPI-INF**)
 * **2021--2022** Contract, Research Committee, University of Ioannina, Greece
   - Project: **DIONI: Computing Infrastracture for Big Data Processing and Analysis**, cofunded by Greece and the European Union